Daniel Tammet

-He was elected in 2012 to serve as a fellow of the Royal Society of Arts.
+Tammet was elected in 2012 to serve as a fellow of the Royal Society of Arts.

 Personal life

-Tammet was born Daniel Paul Corney, the eldest of nine children, and raised in Barking and Dagenham, East London.
-As a young child, he had epileptic seizures, which remitted following medical treatment.
+Tammet was born Daniel Paul Corney on 31 January 1979.
+He was the eldest of nine children and was raised in Barking and Dagenham, East London.
+As a young child, Tammet had epileptic seizures, which remitted following medical treatment.

-He participated twice in the World Memory Championships in London under his birth name, placing 11th in 1999 and 4th in 2000.
+Tammet participated twice in the World Memory Championships in London under his birth name, placing 11th in 1999 and fourth in 2000.

-He changed his birth name by deed poll because "it didn't fit with the way he saw himself."
+Tammet changed his birth name by deed poll because "it didn't fit with the way he saw himself", according to The Guardian.
 He took the Estonian surname Tammet, which is related to "oak trees".

-At age twenty-five, he was diagnosed with Asperger syndrome by Simon Baron-Cohen of the University of Cambridge Autism Research Centre.
+At age 25, Tammet was diagnosed with Asperger syndrome by Simon Baron-Cohen of the University of Cambridge Autism Research Centre.
 He is one of fewer than a hundred "prodigious savants" according to Darold Treffert, the world's leading researcher in the study of savant syndrome.

-He was the subject of a documentary film titled Extraordinary People: The Boy with the Incredible Brain, first broadcast on Channel 4 on 23 May 2005.
+Tammet was the subject of a documentary film titled Extraordinary People: The Boy with the Incredible Brain, first broadcast on Channel 4 on 23 May 2005.

-He met software engineer Neil Mitchell in 2000, and they started a relationship.
+Tammet met software engineer Neil Mitchell in 2000 and they started a relationship.
 They lived in Kent.
 He and Mitchell operated the online e-learning company Optimnem, where they created and published language courses.

-Tammet now lives in Paris, with his husband Jérôme Tabet, a photographer whom he met while promoting his autobiography.
+Tammet now lives in Paris with his husband Jérôme Tabet, a photographer whom he met while promoting his autobiography.

 Tammet is a graduate of the Open University with a Bachelor of Arts degree with first-class honours in the humanities.